 If the Respondent is found responsible for a policy violation on one or more of the allegations, the Decision-makers will review the previously submitted impact statements and any pertinent conduct history for the Respondent and will determine the appropriate sanction(s) after consultation with other appropriate administrators (who shall also review the impact statements).
 For students, sanctions based on findings of responsibility will be determined by the Decision-makers in consultation with the Office of Student Conduct.
-For staff, sanctions based on findings of responsibility will be determined by the Office of
+For staff, sanctions based on findings of responsibility will be determined by the Decision-makers in consultation with the Office of